A Billion Mantras

 In West Bengal:

-1. Mirik Monastery (seat of the late Bokar Rinpoche)
+1. Mirik Monastery (seat of the Bokar Rinpoche)

 2. Siliguri, a seat of the Kalu Rinpoches,